-The "Kylie Jenner Is Kimye's Surrogate" Theory Could Be Wrong For This Big Reason
+The One Big Reason The "Kylie Jenner Is Kimye's Surrogate" Theory Could Be Totally Wrong

 There's officially one more Kardashian-West in the world.
 Kim Kardashian-West and Kanye West announced the birth of their third child, a girl, via a surrogate on Tuesday, Jan.
 16. And, while many fans are busy congratulating the happy family, some are also beginning to wonder if Kylie Jenner, Kardashian's youngest sister, is in fact the surrogate in question.
 But, there's a major reason why Kylie Jenner might not be Kardashian's surrogate: she hasn't given birth before.

 It's common practice for surrogacy agencies to only accept surrogates who have successfully given birth to a baby prior to acting as a surrogate, and many doctors agree with this unwritten rule.
 Though there is no law in the state of California, where Kardashian and Jenner both reside, that states that a surrogate must have previously given birth to a healthy child, many private surrogate agencies insist on it.
 Circle Surrogacy, for example, states on their website that a surrogate must have "delivered a child of their own, and is currently parenting at least one child" and "had uncomplicated pregnancies and deliveries."
 An article on their official website explains the reasoning behind this policy: they want to ensure that surrogates are both mentally and physically prepared for pregnancy and everything it entails.

 "What it comes down to is that you don't know what your experience will be like until it happens, and to be a qualified surrogate we need women who know first-hand what pregnancy, labor, and delivery entails," the website states.
 Jenner has, as far as fans know, never given birth before, so she likely wouldn't make it through the application process at many private surrogacy agencies.